Where to find toric bifocal contact lenses. What brands of multifocal toric contacts are available and how much do they cost?

 But the good news is that there are soft disposable toric bifocal contact lenses made by Cooper Vision, perfect if you need a multifocal lens that also corrects astigmatism.
 They're called Proclear contacts.

-They are the only soft disposable lens currently available on the market and are available to buy online from trusted optical retailers like AC Lens.
+They are the only soft disposable lens currently available on the market that can correct both presbyopia and astigmatism and you can buy them online from trusted optical retailers like AC Lens.

 As the manufacturer says: